Note

 Desktop Application

-Extensions / Integrations
+Extensions and Integrations

-GitHub Actions & CI/CD
+GitHub Actions and CI/CD

 Model Context Protocol